 Without peak hour traffic and the heat from the sun, driving at night has its perks.
 But, less-travelled roads can be scary at night.

-The lack of other commuters and the darkness of the night can only serve to heighten fear and cause your imagination to run wild especially during the Hungry Ghost Festival period, which runs from 11 August to 9 September this 2018.
+The lack of other commuters and the darkness of the night can only serve to heighten fear and cause your imagination to run wild especially during the Hungry Ghost Festival period, this month of August.

 For the faint-hearted, here are 7 roads you should absolutely avoid during this time of year.
 Or, if you’re more of the adventurous kind, knock yourself out and add these haunted roads in Singapore to the list of places to visit!

 (What is the Hungry Ghost Festival is anyway?
 Find out more about this “Chinese Halloween” here.)